Four seasons to go

 Holly Millward, Regional Director, Asia

-There are just 365 days to go until the 2019 Rugby World Cup Final kicks off at Yokohama Stadium, Japan.
+There are less than 365 days to go until the 2019 Rugby World Cup Final kicks off at Yokohama Stadium, Japan.
 This moment, between two teams yet to be defined, will mark the crescendo of rugby’s quadrennial showpiece staged for the first time in Asia next year.

 As we’ve slowly grown our business in Japan and I’ve had the fantastic privilege of understanding this country a little better, the wait might be more appropriately narrated as a four-season countdown.
 The seasons in this truly special part of Asia are distinct, revered and permeate through almost every aspect of Japanese life.
 Japan 2019 promises to be a celebration of all of that and more, for the hosts, travelling fans and partners alike.